 That’s it – ready to go – we hope you like the program and find it useful.

-Please let us know via the website how you get on with it – good points, bad points and any errors (hopefully few).
+Please let us know via Discord or the website how you get on with it – good points, bad points and any errors (hopefully few).

 The ROS team

 Earlier program versions: If anyone needs an earlier version for any reason they are available for download at https://www.dropbox.com/sh/wvruss55cfzdvgw/AAApyZeGaIRyJAtS6clOuo0La?dl=1

 It is hoped that the latest version has overcome these problems but the instructions will remain in case anyone still experiences issues.

 - On some but not all later operating systems the screen has been found to flash frequently during operation.
 If this happens please set the compatibility mode for Windows 7, and that should cure it.

 - If you find background areas transparent when they should be coloured, where text is difficult or impossible to read, then please restrict the colour output to 256 colours.
 This effect is most noticeable in the track and train infomation boxes.
 Version 2.2.0 was thought to have cured the problem but some users have reported that it still persists.